Copy into your RSS Reader

 July 23, 2008 Fleisher celebrates his 80th birthday Wednesday.
 Critic Tim Page chooses some of the pianist's finest recordings, highlighting Fleisher's remarkable career of triumph, loss, and rejuvenation.

 April 5, 2008 Pianist Leon Fleisher is perhaps the most well-known case of a musician being sidelined by a debilitating injury.
 After being unable to play with his right hand, he re-invented himself as a left-handed player and conductor.
 Leah Fleisher, his daughter and a physical therapist, tries to make sure that doesn't happen to other musicians.

 November 4, 2007 Choosing five favorite recordings is a tall order for any music lover, but especially for Yo-Yo Ma.
-Put a cello in his hands and he's likely to play anything, from Samba to Shostakovich.
 The musically omnivorous super-cellist picks his top five favorites.

 September 12, 2007 Seventy-nine-year-old Leon Fleisher was named a Kennedy Center Honoree today.
 Fleisher was one of the finest pianists of his generation.
 But then tragedy hit.
 He suffered a hand injury that changed his career and his life.
 After years of playing with just one hand, Fleisher is back with both.

 February 25, 2007 Nathaniel Kahn's film Two Hands, a film about pianist Leon Fleisher's 30-year struggle to return to the concert stage, is nominated for an Academy Award for Best Documentary Short Subject.

 <iframe src="http://www.npr.org/player/embed/7549885/7575704" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player">